 All securities held in the Sub-Fund are subject to the ESG Criteria.
 This is achieved through the use of Amundi's proprietary methodology and/or third party ESG information.
 The Sub-Fund first applies Amundi's exclusion policy including the following rules: - legal exclusions on controversial weapons (anti-personnel mines, cluster bombs, chemical weapons, biological weapons and depleted uranium weapons, etc.); - companies that seriously and repeatedly violate one or more of the 10 principles of the Global Compact, without credible corrective measures; - the sectoral exclusions of the Amundi group on Coal and Tobacco (details of this policy are available in Amundi's Responsible Investment Policy available on the website www.amundi.ie).

-The Sub-Fund as a binding elements aims to have a higher ESG score of its portfolio greater than that of its investment universe which will at all times have an average ESG rating of "D" using Amundi's ESG rating methodology.
+The Sub-Fund as a binding element aims to have a higher ESG rating than that of its investment universe.
+For the purpose of this measurement, the investment universe is defined as ICE BofA Euro Non-Financial Index.